YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public void transact(Product product, int method);`

 This is the interface exposed to customers to purchase or refund a product.
+We suppose that the arguments are valid here.
 * method = 0 means purchasing the `product` from this store.
 The product should be removed from the `productList` and the income of this store should increase by an amount equal to the price of the product.
 * method = 1 means refunding the `product` to the store.
 The `productList` and `income` of the store should also be updated accordingly (suppose that the store adds this product back to its `productList` and could re-sell this product).